 Students are strongly encouraged to apply for grants and scholarships from private outside sources.
 These funds, when coordinated with College-administered awards, can reduce the cost of paying for college.
 The total aid received by students from all sources cannot exceed the student's total cost of attendance.
 Outside scholarship funds are applied in the following manner:

-- Reduce the standard student summer expectation ($1,900 for first-year students)
+- Reduce the standard student contribution ($1,900 for first-year students)

 - Reduce the student work award ($2,800)